Contingencyplana/toysoldiers_ai_0/new_major_pivots/everything_at_once.md

 **Created:** 2025-10-18
 **Status:** Core Philosophy (Meta-Pivot)
-**Purpose:** Unify the Four Major Pivots into a coherent design philosophy
+**Purpose:** Unify the Five Major Pivots into a coherent design philosophy

+---

+## 🚨 2025-10-25 Update — Pivot Five Activated

+High Command and the War Office have authorized **Major Pivot Five: Emoji-First Computing Language**.
+The meta-paradigm now mandates an emoji-native command surface so **pre-literate humans, cross-lingual allies, and symbolic-first AI agents** can operate the Nightlands without textual intermediaries.
+The meta-pivot extends from “everything happens at once” to “everyone can participate at once.”

+- 🧸 **Accessibility:** Emoji glyph chains are now first-class tactical orders, round-tripping to JSON infrastructure.
+- 🎙️ **Narration Layer:** Lore narration and audible feedback must accompany every glyph program.
+- 🤝 **Shared Grammar:** Human toddlers and SHAGI agents consume the same iconography, ensuring alignment data for future training runs.

 ---